afrancoto/WebMenu/README.md

 DESCRIPTION: Rhythmbox v2.9x plugin to search on the web for the Youtube video of the current playing song and/or the Wikipedia page of the album.

+DOWNLOAD: GET THE LAST VERSION HERE: https://github.com/afrancoto/WebMenu/downloads

-INSTALLATION: 1) Copy this directory to ~/.local/share/rhythmbox/plugins
+INSTALLATION: 1) Extract the archive in ~/.local/share/rhythmbox/plugins
 	      2) Open Rhythmbox: Edit -> Plugins
    	      3) Scroll to WebMenu and check Enabled

 USE: A new menu called "Web" will show up on Rhythmbox Menu Bar.
 You can also use those keyboard shortcuts: (Alt + Y) to search the song on Youtube, (Alt + W) to search the album on Wikipedia.